isc-projects/bind9/doc/arm/reference.rst

 ``static-stub``, and ``stub``.

 ``primary``
-   The server has a master copy of the data for the zone and will be able to provide authoritative answers for it.
+   A primary zone has a master copy of the data for the zone and is able to provide authoritative answers for it.
 Type ``master`` is a synonym for ``primary``.